jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Google-Cloud-Threat-Horizons-Report-H12024.md

 Mandiant, and various Google Cloud product teams.

 ## Executive Summary
-New year, new cloud threat insights create informed opportunities for actionable cloud security defenses

 This iteration of the Google Cloud Threat Horizons Report provides a forward-thinking view of cloud security with intelligence on emerging threats and